Kong/gojira/doc/vagrant.md

  * OpenResty:   1.13.6.2
  ...
 ```

-That's it, we have an instance running.
-Because it was started with a local
-path and it points to `master`, this instance has been tagged as `master`, and
-all further commands will not need any special prefix to refer to this instance.

 Let's install the dev dependencies, and start kong.
 You can communicate with
 the container by using the `gojira run` command or getting a shell by executing